Noncommutative factorizations of higher sine functions in positive characteristic: Introduction

 \subsubsection{Higher sine functions}

 Based on the one dimensional theory we can construct higher dimensional analogues of Carlitz's sine function $\sin_A$.
-We choose a generator $\Pi\in\CC_\infty^{d\times 1}$ of the free rank one $A$-module whose elements are the zeroes of the entire function $\exp_{C^{\otimes d}}$.
-We construct, starting from $\Pi$, a matrix $\widehat{\Pi}$ in the following way:
+Fix a dimension $d>1$.
+We choose a generator $\Pi_d\in\CC_\infty^{d\times 1}$ of the free rank one $A$-module whose elements are the zeroes of the entire function $\exp_{C^{\otimes d}}$.
+We construct, starting from $\Pi_d$, a matrix $\widehat{\Pi}_d$ in the following way: